Five steps to creating an accessible bathroom or wetroom.

 Feature basin with integrated hand grips

-Basins with integrated hand rails can double up as towel rails to offer discreet support for ambulant users.
-Shower riser rails contain integrated support of up to 130kg avoid the need for lots of rails cluttering up the showering area.
-And bi-folding screens can offer a larger showering area but can be folded back to maximise room space when not required.
+Basins with integrated hand grips can double up as towel rails to offer discreet support for ambulant users.
+Shower riser rails contain integrated support of up to 130kg avoid the need for lots of rails cluttering up the shower area.
+Bi-folding screens can offer a larger shower area but can be folded back to maximise room space when not required.

 The finishing touches